bootlin/training-materials/slides/security-secure-boot-part-1/security-secure-boot-part-1.typ

     - The public key's hash is stored in a once-writable memory

-    - The BootROM uses it to validate the embeded key
+    - The BootROM uses it to validate the embedded key

     - It uses that key to recompute the hash from the signature